top of page

 Diary Entry: May 18, 2025

-The neighbors in Champaign have deployed their party tent again.
-It sits on the lawn like a makeshift embassy of good times, broadcasting a generic bassline into the night.
-I pointed my phone at it twice, hoping Shazam could identify the tribe’s official anthem, but even the algorithm was stumped.
-The proper diplomatic protocol, I imagine, would be to present my credentials, go inside, and engage in some light-hearted American romance.
-Instead, I opted to remain an outside observer.
+The neighbors here in Champaign have pitched their party tent again.
+It occupies the lawn like a makeshift embassy of good times, broadcasting tasteless tunes into the dark.
+I pointed my phone out toward it a few times, hoping Shazam might identify the official anthem of their gathering, but the algorithm was entirely stumped.
+By all rights of diplomatic protocol, I should have marched over, presented my credentials, and engaged in some light, American-style romance.
+Instead, I chose to remain an outside observer.
+Leaning against the balcony glass, I settled in for the spectacle.

-My counter-programming for the evening was a solo expedition.
-The itinerary included a long walk to survey the quiet emptiness of downtown, followed by a culinary adventure pairing cheap beer with whatever candy was on sale.
-The night’s grand finale was a visit to a Chinese restaurant that treats chili oil less like an ingredient and more like a challenge.
-My taste buds lost, spectacularly.
+My own program for the evening was strictly a solo expedition.
+The itinerary began with a wander through the silent, hollow streets of downtown, followed by a culinary detour of cheap beer and discounted sweets.
+The night’s grand finale was a Chinese restaurant where chili oil is treated less as an ingredient and more as a combat sport.
+My taste buds, as always, were heroically defeated.

 Comments